Should I Also Give Vitamins To The Wildlife I Care For?

 No

+Centrum markets a variety of vitamin mixes.
 My first attempt was using Centrum® vitamin tablets that I myself take.
 Crushed into a fine powder and mixed 50:50 with the calcium carbonate, my assistants, a tropical kingbird and nighthawk, immediately spit it out along with the grub I had dipped in the powder.
 I tasted the powder myself.
 It had an unpleasant, salty, metallic taste.
 The tablets that formed the power had an outer coating that hid that flavor.
 But once crushed, the bad taste was obvious.
 On the Centrum label, the second ingredient by quantity was potassium chloride (KCl).
 Potassium chloride’s main use is as a salt substitute in low-sodium products where other flavors mask its taste.
 I assume it is some sort of binder in the manufacturing process.
 So I wandered the vitamin isle checking other brands.
 Every one of the large number of Centrum products contained KCl as the second largest ingredient.
 Walmart’s 200 count Men’s 50+ tablets contained KCl in the same 2nd position.
 However the 65 count Equate™ bottles contained no KCl.
 When I purchased and crushed those, I found the taste of the final mixture was pleasant.
-The kingbird and tropical nighthawk ate grubs coated with that powder readily.
+The kingbird and tropical nighthawk readily ate grubs coated with that powder.